AI Trust & Assurance · Regulated Industries · Senior Judgment

 Start a conversation.

-Whether it’s a governed AI deployment, a speaking engagement, a fractional engagement, or a conversation about what’s coming — I’m reachable.
+Whether it’s an AI deployment that needs an independent opinion, a speaking engagement, or a conversation about what’s coming in AI trust and regulation — I’m reachable.
 I listen before I build.
-Every conversation starts with understanding what the actual problem is — not what was assumed when the brief was written.
+Every conversation starts with understanding what the actual problem is.